AndrzejSzelag/AndrzejSzelag/README.md

 ### About me

 I am a begginer Java Software Developer.
-Since about three years I have been developing web-based applications using latest technologies such as: Java, Spring Boot, Maven, Hibernate and Oracle Database.
+Since about three years I have been developing web-based applications using latest technologies such as: Java, Spring Boot, Maven, JPA/Hibernate and Oracle Database.

 I completed:
 * 💎 **CS50's Web Programming with Python and JavaScript** course at **Harvard University**.